49ers vs. Rams odds, line: 2022 NFL picks, Week 8 predictions from proven computer model

-The San Francisco 49ers will try to bounce back from their two-game losing streak and extend their regular season dominance against the Los Angeles Rams on Sunday afternoon.
-San Francisco has won seven consecutive regular season meetings between these teams, although the Rams picked up a win in the NFC championship game last season.
-Los Angeles snapped a two-game losing skid with a 24-10 win over Carolina in its last game.
+The Los Angeles Rams will try to reverse their fortunes against the San Francisco 49ers on Sunday afternoon in what has been a lopsided rivalry in recent years.
+San Francisco has won seven consecutive regular-season matchups between these teams, but Los Angeles recorded a victory in the NFC title game last year.
+The Rams snapped a two-game losing streak with a 24-10 win against Carolina in their last game, and they are coming off a bye week.

 The model, which simulates every NFL game 10,000 times, is up almost $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters Week 8 of the 2022 NFL season on an incredible 148-107 run on top-rated NFL picks that dates back to the 2017 season.
 The model also ranked in the top 10 on NFLPickWatch four of the past six years on straight-up NFL picks and beat more than 94% of CBS Sports Football Pick'em players four times during that span.
 Anyone who has followed it is way up.